dartmouth-cs98/hack-a-thing-1-snakes/README.md

 2) photo encoded to base64 and sent to django server
 3) photo decoded on django server and processed with tesseract ocr api
 4) text in photo returned to iOS app

+What works:
+- the Django server
+- the iOS app's photo and CoreML functionality

+Next steps:
+- host Django server on Heroku
+- configure iOS app to send http requests to Heroku server & integrate